Urtext /ˈʊrtekst/ is a markup language for programmable notebooks in text files on top of the Python language.

 Local First

-Urtext operates on files locally present.
+Operates on files locally present.
 It is not dependent on any cloud or other subscription service.
-Third-party services may be used to sync Urtext projects across devices, but we have found robust version control tools such as Git to be the best solution.
+Third-party services may be used to sync projects across devices, but we have found robust version control tools such as Git to be the best solution.

 No Need to Touch Files